cyber-prophet/bostrom-journal/BostromJournal001.md

 ### LocalBostrom [~]()

-Localbostrom ([github](https://github.com/cybercongress/localbostrom)) is a complete Bostrom testnet containerized with Docker and orchestrated {~~with~>by~~} a simple docker-compose file.
+Localbostrom ([github](https://github.com/cybercongress/localbostrom)) is a complete Bostrom testnet containerized with Docker and orchestrated by a simple docker-compose file.
 It simplifies the way smart-contract developers test their contracts in a sandbox before they deploy them on a testnet or mainnet.

 Localbostrom comes preconfigured with opinionated, sensible defaults for standard testing environments.
-Also, it comes with {~~pre-configured~>preconfigured~~}{>>both preconfigured and pre-configured are correct.
-However, I suggest choosing one variant for the journal<<} {~~cyberidex~>cyberindex~~} to allow fast and easy data manipulation and anlysis.
+Also, it comes with preconfigured cyberindex to allow fast and easy data manipulation and anlysis.

 Localbostrom has the following advantages over a public testnet: